 There are videos on the company’s site that take you through the process in detail, but it really wasn’t too complicated.
 I put the card back in my phone, turned it on and … nothing had changed.
 Given I was still in my ‘home’ country of the UK, that was a good thing – I just continued to use my existing service for the rest of my time there.

 I downloaded the KnowRoaming app, registered an account with my details, then forgot all about it for the next few weeks.

 Services and Costs

 There’s a “ReachMe” service, that forwards on calls (but not texts) made to your usual number.
 The cost varies quite a bit depending on your home country – the company says between $3 and $14/month.
 If you’re from the US, though, it’s free.
-If you want to send and receive SMS, the company advises giving out one of the free US/UK numbers.
+If you want to send and receive SMS, the company advises giving out your free US number.
 Text messages sent to those are forwarded on.

 If you live in the USA, Canada, United Kingdom, Australia or South Africa, you can also use the service at home for cheaper international calling rates than what your usual carrier offers.

 Unlike some of its competition, KnowRoaming is upfront about its costs.
 In Spain, for instance, it costs me 14c to send an SMS to anywhere, and it’s free to receive the reply.
 Making and receiving local calls costs between 7c and 13c per minute, and calling the US is about the same.

 Those prices aren’t unreasonable, although it’s worth noting that some destinations do cost a lot more.
 It’s always worth checking the rates beforehand – thankfully you can do that from within the app as well as on the site.